booonard/hello-world/README.md

 # hello-world
 GitHub Hello World Tutorial

-Hi guyz.
+Hello world.
 This is my first edit in a GitHub repo